Skip to Main Content

 팔선 - Palsun - The Shilla

 Palsun occupies the second floor of the Shilla Seoul, positioning itself among the most formally structured Korean fine dining rooms in the Jung District.
-Consecutive La Liste scores of 77 and 79 points place it in a peer set defined by rigorous technique and occasion-grade hospitality.
+Consecutive La Liste scores of 77 and 79 points place it in a comparable set defined by rigorous technique and occasion-grade hospitality.
 For milestone dinners in Seoul, it competes directly with the city's most decorated Korean tables.

 The Weight of a Room Designed for Ceremony